npezza93/redi_search/README.md

 ## Code of Conduct

-Everyone interacting in the RailsRedisSearch project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/rails_redis_search/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the RediSearch project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/redi_search/blob/master/CODE_OF_CONDUCT.md).